Alcohol Abuse Careers

 Alcohol Abuse Careers Quiz question 2

-One of the ubiquitous job types in the field of alcohol abuse is that of an addiction counselor.
-Counselors administer intake interviews and evaluate patients seeking treatment for drug and alcohol abuse.
+One of the ubiquitous job types in the field of alcohol abuse is that of an professional addiction counselor.
+Counselors administer intake interviews and evaluate patients seeking treatment for drug dependency.
 Counselors continue to work with the patient, having entered therapy, educating them on the issues of alcohol abuse, and strive to address the causes of the maladaptive behavior that led to problem drinking and/or drug abuse to begin with.
 By addressing these issues, the counselor is able to offer therapeutic guidance to help usher a patient towards sobriety.

 Depending on the individual’s situation, a specialized treatment plan is devised by the counselor for the patient to follow.
 The treatment plan takes into account contributing stressors and triggers, then frequently prescribes cognitive and behavioral techniques to help the patient better adapt to such daily events in a way that minimizes the negative influence they might have on drinking behavior in the future.

 In helping the patient with their alcohol abuse issues, a counselor also is able to help the patient with their own job issues, as well as extend assistance and education to the patient’s family.
-As initial treatment reaches an endpoint, an alcohol abuse counselor will educate a patient on how to cope with life after treatment, and will make arrangements for that patient to continue with the therapeutic process after treatment ends.
+As initial treatment reaches an endpoint, a counselor will educate a patient on how to cope with life after treatment, and will make arrangements for that patient to continue with the therapeutic process after treatment ends.

 Alcohol Abuse Careers Quiz question 3

-Other key players in the field of alcohol and drug addiction treatment include psychiatrists, psychologists, clinical social workers, nurses and others who have received various lengths and levels of education and training to specifically address the needs of a population with mental health, alcohol and/or substance abuse problems.
+Other key players in the field of alcohol and drug addiction treatment include psychiatrists, psychologists, clinical social workers, nurses and others who have received various lengths and levels of education and training to specifically address the needs of a population with concurrent mental health, alcohol and/or substance abuse problems.
 Many of these jobs deal with direct care of a patient in need, however, there are a number of academic careers that contribute more to the field of addiction treatment by means of research rather than direct patient care.

 Areas of study for these types of jobs could include: